 Rather than approaching each case of payment variance as a one-off issue, drill down into your claims data to identify patterns.
 For example, if you find that claims with certain procedure codes or modifiers are frequently underpaid by one payer, check payments from other payers for the same mistakes.

 Prepare, submit, and review claims from each individual payer in batches.
 That way, you can identify recurring mistakes—such as mis-credentialed providers or old fee schedules.
 If a payer routinely underpays, contact your rep to request that mistakes be corrected right away.
-And, when it’s time to renegotiate your contract, leverage this “hassle factor” to make your case for more favorable terms.
+And, when it’s time for contract negotiations, healthcare providers can leverage this “hassle factor” to make your case for more favorable contract terms.

-When payers adjudicate claims incorrectly, your practice and your patients experience a “trickle down effect.”
+When payers adjudicate claims incorrectly, underpayment issues cause a “trickle down effect.”
 First, the wrong payment is posted to a patient’s account, then the patient is billed for the wrong amount (usually more than they actually owe), then your practice has to send a new bill and explain the mistake.

 Even if these errors are corrected quickly, getting multiple billing statements—and learning they were overcharged—can cause confusion, frustration, and dissatisfaction for otherwise happy patients.
-The best way to avoid this scenario is to identify underpayments and resolve appeals before you bill.
+The best way to avoid this scenario is to identify the root causes of underpayments and resolve appeals before you bill.

 From a collections standpoint, it’s best to make billing as simple as possible.
 Your patients shouldn’t have to understand allowables or payment variance just to pay their bill.